Overcoming limitations on gate fidelity in noisy static exchange-coupled surface qubits: Results

 We further illustrate the spin evolution of the second qubit, corresponding to four initial states, on the Bloch sphere in Fig.~\ref{fig:qoct_no_decoherence}(d).
 The spin trajectory is computed from the reduced density matrix, with fast oscillations removed using interaction picture (see Methods for detail).
 It is worth to notice that the vector of final state is slightly smaller than unit length due to the partial mixing of eigenstates.

-To cement our argument on utilization of all degrees of freedom, we have also analyzed two different cases.
+To support our argument on utilization of all degrees of freedom, we have also analyzed two different cases.
 One case is the realization of a CNOT gate, which, in principle, requires only $\omega_\text{RF2}$.
 The other case is with Ising interaction where there are no transverse interactions to alter driving amplitude felt by the system.
 In other words, a situation in which the NOT gate can be realized with unit fidelity even by implementing a bichromatic pulse $\omega_\text{RF1}$ and $\omega_\text{RF2}$ with equal amplitude.
 In both cases, the optimal pulse is still able to achieve nearly perfect fidelity and its spectrum still shows four pronounced peaks at the resonant frequencies.
-The details of these two cases are provided in the Supplemental Material.
+The details of these two cases are provided in the Supplemental Material (Fig.~\ref{fig:closed_Ising}). { In addition, we have also employed a gradient-based method of QOCT, GRadient Ascent Pulse Engineering (GRAPE)~\cite{Khaneja2005}, to optimize the NOT gate in closed systems (Fig.~\ref{fig:closed_GR}).
+In closed systems GRAPE and Krotov both achieve near unity fidelity.
+We found that the spectrum of the optimal pulse obtained via GRAPE is strongly dependent on the initial guess pulse and often uses frequencies that don't correspond to the natural resonances of the system, making an analysis in the context of this work difficult (Fig.~\ref{fig:closed_GR_init} and Fig.~\ref{fig:closed_GR_init_fid}).
+The details are discussed in the Supplemental Material.}